greenplum-db/gpdb-archive/gpdb-doc/markdown/analytics/postGIS.html.md

 ### <a id="topic_fx2_fpx_llb"></a>Enabling Out-of-Database Rasters

-After installing PostGIS, the default setting `POSTGIS_ENABLE_OUTDB_RASTERS=0` in the `greenplum_path.sh` file disables support for out-of-database rasters.
+After installing PostGIS, the default setting `POSTGIS_ENABLE_OUTDB_RASTERS=0` in the `greenplum_path.sh` file deactivates support for out-of-database rasters.
 To enable this feature, you can set the value to true \(a non-zero value\) on all hosts and restart the Greenplum Database system.

-You can also enable or disable this feature for a Greenplum Database session.
+You can also activate or deactivate this feature for a Greenplum Database session.
 For example, this `SET` command enables the feature for the current session.

 ```
 SET postgis.enable_outdb_rasters = true;